CodeItQuick/CodeItQuick.github.io/_posts/2023-11-05-aggregates-explained.md

 ---
 layout: post
 name: Aggregates Explained
 description: Aggregates manage database interactions by acting as views with an ID.
 Implemented as classes, they retrieve data through defined methods.
-The repository layer stores and retrieves these aggregates, while the service layer fetches aggregates, performs domain operations, and outputs results.
 image: aggregates_explained.png
 tags: theory all
 ---